 Helpful Tips for Completing Your Application

-- You must apply for admission prior to beginning your MyScholarships application.
+- You must apply for admission for access to your Scholarship Application.

-- You can access the MyScholarships application through your Admissions Status Check Page on the Scholarships tab.
+- You can access the Scholarship Application through your Application for Admission.
+If you want to submit it after submitting your Application for Admission, access it through your Admissions Status Check Page (Scholarship info tab).
 The link will only be live between August 1 and May 2.

-- To be considered for scholarships, you must be both accepted to Georgia Southern and have submitted the MyScholarships application by one of the two scholarship application deadlines.
+- To be considered for scholarships, you must be both accepted to Georgia Southern and have submitted the Scholarship Application by the scholarship application deadline.

-- To be considered for admission into the University Honors Program, students must complete the MyScholarships application and write the University Honors Program essay within the MyScholarships application.
+- To be considered for Honors College scholarships or admission to the Honors College via a holistic review, students must complete the Scholarship Application and write the Honors College essay within the application.

-- To be considered for admission into the Southern Leaders Program (Statesboro) or Emerging Leaders Program (Armstrong), students must complete the MyScholarships application and write the associated essay and short answer within the MyScholarships application.
+- To be considered for admission into the Southern Leaders Program (Statesboro) or the Nick Mamalakis Emerging Leaders Program (Savannah), students must select that they are interested in Leadership Programming on the Scholarship Application.

-- The sooner you begin and submit the MyScholarships application, the better.
-You never know what unforeseen issues (technological or other) may arise.
+- The sooner you begin and submit the application, the better.
+You never know what unforeseen issues (technological or other) may arise, and some scholarships are awarded on a first-come, first-served basis.
 Do not wait until the night before the deadline.

 - Read the entire application and complete all of the essays or questions that apply to you and your interests.

 - Write your personal statement and essays in advance of the deadlines to allow for time to proof and revise.
-We suggest writing and proofing your essays in a Microsoft Word document, and then copying and pasting the essays into the MyScholarships application when you are ready to submit
+We suggest writing and proofing your essays in a Microsoft Word document, then copying and pasting the essays into the application when you are ready to submit.

 - Check your major on your Admissions Status Check Page.
 If the major listed is different than what you’ve listed on your scholarship application, contact the Office of Admissions at email@example.com.

 - Make sure to check your email on a regular basis.
-If you have opted out of receiving emails, you may miss out on valuable information concerning scholarships and our scholarship events.
+If you have opted out of receiving emails, you may miss out on valuable information concerning scholarships.
 If you’re unsure as to whether or not you are receiving emails from Georgia Southern, contact the Office of Admissions.
 The email address used to communicate with you will be listed under Personal Information on the Admissions Status Check Page.